fitz1987/fun_with_cryptopals/README.md

 - c5.py has solution to Set 1 Challenge 5.
 - c7.py has one solution to Set 1 Challenge 7; text for this challenge is in c7file, a plain text file.
 HOWEVER, I used libraries to solve Challenge 7 and I'm not 100% happy about that.
 I'd like to take a stab at it without using libraries to do the heavy lifting.
 I found an explanation of AES-128 that goes into detail about the algorithm (linked in references for challenge 7) so when I have time, I'd like to try it.
+- c8.py has solution to Set 1 Challenge 8; c8file has the text for that challenge.